HAPPYSACKS/ChessJS/README.md

 - Each type of piece has its own way of moving on the 8x8 board.
 - Players capture opponent's pieces by moving one of their pieces into a square occupied by an opponent's piece.
 - The game continues until one player's king is checkmated, one player resigns, or the game ends in a draw (e.g., stalemate).
+- Each player has a total time of 10 minutes to make all their moves.
+On their turn, the timer will count down.
+When one of the timers reach 0, the player whose timer reaches 0 wil lose.
+- White will always start the game first.

 ## Game States in Chess